-- undertakings whose sole object is the collective investment in money market instruments and the placing of deposits with credit institutions; - undertakings whose sole object is the collective investment in deposits with credit institutions; and - individual sub-funds of UCIs with multiple sub-funds as well as for individual classes of securities issued within a UCI or within a sub-fund of a UCI with multiple sub-funds, provided that the securities of such sub-funds or classes are reserved to one or more Institutional Investors.
+- UCIs as well as sub-funds of UCIs with multiple sub-funds that are authorised as money market funds in accordance with Regulation (EU) 2017/1131 of the European Parliament and of the Council of 14 June 2017 on money market funds; and - individual sub-funds of UCIs with multiple sub-funds as well as for individual classes of securities issued within a UCI or within a sub-fund of a UCI with multiple sub-funds, provided that the securities of such subfunds or classes are reserved to one or more Institutional Investors.

-As from 1 January 2021, the Fund or its individual Sub-Funds, may benefit from reduced subscription tax rates depending on the value of the relevant Sub-Fund's net assets invested in economic activities that qualify as environmentally sustainable within the meaning of Article 3 of the Taxonomy Regulation (the "Qualifying Activities").
+The Company or its individual Funds may benefit from reduced subscription tax rates depending on the value of the relevant Fund's net assets invested in economic activities that qualify as environmentally sustainable within the meaning of Article 3 of the Taxonomy Regulation (the "Qualifying Activities"), except for the proportion of net assets of the Company or its individual Funds invested in fossil gas and/or nuclear energy related activities.
 The reduced subscription tax rates would be of:

-- 0.04% if at least 5% of the total net assets of the Fund, or of its individual Sub-Funds, are invested in Qualifying Activities; - 0.03% if at least 20% of the total net assets of the Fund, or of its individual Sub-Funds, are invested in Qualifying Activities; - 0.02% if at least 35% of the total net assets of the Fund, or of its individual Sub-Funds, are invested in -Qualifying Activities; and - 0.01% if at least 50% of the total net assets of the Fund, or of its individual Sub-Funds, are invested in Qualifying Activities.
+- 0.04% if at least 5% of the total net assets of the Company, or of its individual Funds, are invested in Qualifying Activities; - 0.03% if at least 20% of the total net assets of the Company, or of its individual Funds, are invested in Qualifying Activities; - 0.02% if at least 35% of the total net assets of the Company, or of its individual Funds, are invested in Qualifying Activities; and - 0.01% if at least 50% of the total net assets of the Company, or of its individual Funds, are invested in Qualifying Activities.